WHAT WE OFFER

 Transformation and healing are possible on a deeper level when transferring feelings and images between media.

 HaGomel’s expressive arts programs integrate visual arts, dance/movement, music, poetry/creative writing and drama as healing tools, but are not art therapy.
-Our trauma-informed programs have been developed under the guidance of our Program Director, Nancy Weiss, LCSW, BCD.
+Our trauma-informed programs are being developed under the guidance of our Program Director, Nancy Weiss, LCSW, BCD.
 In order to extend the reach of our programs, they are designed to be led by trained volunteers who may or may not have training in psychology.